matiasraisanen/insecrawl/README.md

 --scrapeAllCameras  Downloads a still from every camera listed on insecam.
 This can
                     take hours to complete.
 Best used together with --sortByCountry

---sortByCountry     Images will be saved in ./images/{COUNTRY_NAME}
+-S, --sortByCountry Images will be saved in ./images/{COUNTRY_NAME}

 -t, --timeStamp     Append timestamp to image filename.
 Useful if you don't
                     want to overwrite previously saved images.
 Timestamp